Legal Advice for Compensation Insurance Claims & TPD Payouts

 It’s free for our insurance claim lawyers to investigate your TPD cover and explain how your terms and conditions impact your chance of a successful TPD payout.

-To get a TPD payout, you must prove how your total permanent disability prevents you from doing your job.
+Next, you must prove how your total and permanent disability prevents you from doing your job.
 This step requires compelling medical evidence and reports that address the terms of your TPD definition.

 Thankfully, our expert TPD lawyers regularly negotiate with all the leading Australian life insurance companies, and they understand their requirements.

-When you claim TPD, you must accurately and thoroughly complete the claim form.
+You must accurately and thoroughly complete the claim form when you claim TPD.
 This document is the primary information source for the insurance company to complete a claim assessment.
-Giving accurate and comprehensive information boosts the likelihood of a prompt and successful outcome.

 Additionally, you must attach a supporting letter outlining why your claim should be approved.
 A common reason for delayed and denied TPD claims is: